 Do you know what the only thing worse than a product that doesn't work?
 A product that wears out before it's time.
 Durability is a crucial aspect to take into account.
 You need to know that they aren't going to wear out on you just before your big race, for example.

 While wearing out isn't quite as important when you're just working out at home, it is super important for those who do some of their workouts outside the home.
 Having them wear out when you're out and about means having to deal with them being uncomfortable and damaged.
 It can also cause blisters if the material has become too thin.

 There are quite a few factors used in determining how durable.

 You can rest assured that we've selected highly durable products which will stand up to the test.
 You'll be pleasantly surprised by the life you manage to squeeze out of them!

-While the ride is usually a term used to define sneakers and their overall comfort, it's also essential to take socks into account.
+Comfort is obviously super important for anything that you are going to be wearing for long periods of time, and even more so for anything you are going to be running in.
 After all, they're the material between you and the shoe.
 You're feeling the immediate effects of your movements through your running compression socks.

 We specifically looked for cushioned options, which give you an additional form of support.
 There are quite a few thin ones, however, since some people prefer them.
 If your sneakers are of high enough quality, it may not matter so much.
 Everybody has their tastes, however, and a snug fit may suit you.